 Harrison's Cave Barbados

 Bookmark and Share

 Harrison's Cave is one of the major tourist attractions in Barbados and is located in the parish of St Thomas, roughly in the centre (central uplands) of the island and a 30 minute drive from the capital Bridgetown or a 20 minute drive from the popular beach resorts around Holetown on the west cost.
-Harrison's Cave is owned and operated by the Barbados government and is open to the public 5 days a week from Wednesdays through to Sundays (currently closed on Mondays and Tuesdays).
+Harrison's Cave is owned and operated by the island government and is open to the public 5 days a week from Wednesdays through to Sundays (currently closed on Mondays and Tuesdays).

+Harrison's Cave Barbados